 I’m passionate about protecting my customers’ health, and vacuuming efficiently.
-In my healthy house cleaning service, these go hand-in-hand.
+In my healthy home services, these go hand-in-hand.
 So when it comes to household vacuums, I look for models that are:

 - Canisters, vs uprights or backpacks.
 Canisters are agile in tight, cluttered spaces, like in most homes I see.
 Uprights and backpacks are better for wide-open, streamlined spaces, like hallways in institutional settings.

 - Packed with healthy features, especially for indoor air quality and ergonomics.
 Quiet, too!
-All are must-haves for any healthy house cleaning service.
+All are must-haves for health-based cleaning.

 - Highly efficient to use.
 Time and labor are money, for me and my customers alike.
 Why waste either?

 - Easily maneuverable.
 Go ahead and pull the chassis behind you, without wearing out the hose.

 - Agile at detailing.

 - Tough on dust, hair and grit.
 This takes a strong motor, great suction, and the right combination of brushes.